near/docs/docs/develop/front-end/introduction.md

 If you're familiar with JavaScript then **AssemblyScript** is the way to go for writing Smart Contracts on the NEAR platform.

 You can explore our [examples](http://near.dev) online and deploy your first Smart Contract in seconds, literally, with gitpod IDE.
-And if you'd rather build locally, check out [create-near-app](https://github.com/near/create-near-app) to get started.
-Either way, you'll be interacting with your first deployed contract in minutes.

 If you prefer **Rust** then check out <code>[near-sdk-rs](/docs/develop/contracts/rust/intro)</code> for authoring Smart Contracts in Rust that can be deployed using `near-api-js`.
 The `near-sdk-rs` repository has several great examples to help you get started quickly.